-Social Emotional Learning Activities are simple yet incredibly meaningful!
-No matter what your standards and objectives are during the school year, first and foremost, you have to focus on social-emotional learning this year more than ever.
-To begin, our elementary kids need a lot of love whether they are learning online or in person this school year.
-Overall, these social-emotional learning activities for elementary will help your kids have a strong year full of character building and positive mindset.
+Social emotional learning activities are simple, yet incredibly meaningful!
+No matter what your standards and objectives are during the school year, first and foremost, you have to focus on social emotional learning ... this year more than ever.
+To begin, our elementary kids need a lot of love, whether they are learning online or in-person this school year.
+Overall, these social emotional learning activities for elementary will help your kids have a strong year, helping them to build a positive mindset and good character.

 Providing social emotional support in the classroom is so important.
 Our students need us now more than ever.
-Many of our students experience harsh living conditions and school is a safe place.
-Use your classroom and school as an opportunity to strengthen students emotional health and teach how to deal and process emotions as well as, and build healthy relationships.
+Many of our students experience harsh living conditions and school is their safe place.
+Use your classroom and school as an opportunity to strengthen students emotional health and teach them how to deal and process emotions and build healthy relationships.
 Building relationships with students is so very important.
-Take the activities for social emotional learning and social emotional learning activities for elementary and start implementing right away!
+Take these social emotional learning activities for elementary and start implementing right away!

-One of my favorite social emotional learning activities that I recommend at any age is a daily check-in.
-This is especially important for distance learners that you aren’t seeing in person.
-Also, a daily check-in can absolutely be done digitally!
-These activities for Social Emotional Learning can be delivered within your students’ social-emotional learning journal.
+One of my favorite social emotional learning activities that I recommend for any age is a daily check-in.
+This is especially important for distance learners that you aren’t seeing in-person.
+A daily check-in can absolutely be done digitally!
+These activities for social emotional learning can be delivered within your students’ social-emotional learning journal.
 On the daily journal slides, students can indicate their current emotional temperature.
-This is a great option when looking for social emotional learning activities.
+This is a great, easy option when looking for social emotional learning activities.

 Your students let you know how they are feeling that day and if they need additional support by choosing one of the following statements: